Work BuyerAssist 2.0

 Spacing & Grid

 4px base grid with a T-shirt sizing alias system (xs→3xl).
-12-column responsive grid with defined breakpoints at 375, 768, 1024, 1440.
+12-column responsive grid with defined breakpoints at 375, 768, 1024, and 1440.

 🧩